-Project Background
+1.3 Project Background

-The Camellia Rosehill Precinct (~321ha) plays a strategic role in the Greater Parramatta and the Olympic Peninsula.
+The Camellia Rosehill Precinct (~321ha) plays a strategic role in the Greater Parramatta and the Olympic Peninsula (GPOP).
 Camellia was identified by the NSW Government as a priority growth area in 2014, resulting in precinct wide Land Use and Infrastructure Strategy in 2015 and subsequently development of a Town Centre Master Plan in 2018.
-Work on the Town Centre was paused pending outcomes of Greater Sydney's 2019 Draft Place-based Infrastructure Compact (PIC) Pilot which aimed to ensure infrastructure delivery was matched with growth across the 26 precincts in the GPOP corridor.
+Work on the Town Centre was paused pending outcomes of Greater Sydney's 2019 Draft Place-based Infrastructure Compact (PIC) Pilot, which aimed to ensure infrastructure delivery was matched with growth across the 26 precincts in the GPOP corridor.
 The PIC recommended that Camellia be retained for urban service and industrial land, however, should the Government seek to progress a town centre (in the form of the 2018 plan or a modified form), before any rezoning a number of issues had to be been resolved.
 It was determined that a coordinated and strategic approach was required, and a place strategy be prepared for the whole Precinct, drawing on previous work and including ongoing collaboration with industry, the community and state agencies.

-The Department of Planning, Industry and Environment (DPIE) has engaged a range of technical services to determine opportunities and challenges at the site.
-These technical studies have informed the development of the place strategy and master Plan for the precinct.
-This Implementation Report has been prepared as a part of the economics component of the package B.
+The DPE has engaged a range of technical services to determine opportunities and challenges at the site.
+These technical studies have informed the development of the place strategy and master plan for the precinct.
+This Economics Implementation Report has been prepared as a part of the Economics package.